SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

          }
       }

-``Bank`` keeps track of the current number of coins it holds via its ``coinsInBank`` property.
+``Bank`` keeps track of the current number of coins it holds with its ``coinsInBank`` property.
 It also offers two methods – ``vendCoins`` and ``receiveCoins`` – to handle the distribution and collection of coins.

-``vendCoins`` checks that there are enough coins in the bank before handing any out.
+``vendCoins`` checks that there are enough coins in the bank before distributing them.
-If there are not enough coins, it returns a smaller number than the number that was requested (and may even return zero if there are no coins left in the bank at all).
+If there are not enough coins,
+``Bank`` returns a smaller number than the number that was requested (and returns zero if no coins are left in the bank).
-It declares ``numberOfCoinsToVend`` as a variable parameter, so that the number can be modified within the method's body without needing to declare a new variable.
+``vendCoins`` declares ``numberOfCoinsToVend`` as a variable parameter, so that the number can be modified within the method's body without the need to declare a new variable.
-It returns an integer value to indicate the actual number of coins that were vended.
+It returns an integer value to indicate the actual number of coins that were provided.

 The ``receiveCoins`` method simply adds the received number of coins back into the bank's coin store.